jcgordon10/jg-quartz-pub/content/index.md

 ---
 # Home

 Welcome!
 This site contains personal notes of mine that I am in the process of publishing.
+The notes may be a variety of things, and I have tried to divide them up in a reasonable manner.
 Some of the notes may be more personal thoughts or observations on topics as I study through it, others are more straightforward lecture style notes from material that I have listened to.
 I think that this process of note-taking and publishing is helpful to digesting the material and organizing it in my mind, as well as keeping a record of the material for reference.

 I am trying to use a "Map of Content" strategy where I keep a series of indexes, much like nested tables of contents.
 This is both to help organize things mentally, and to aid in finding or discovering material.